Nobody Cares About Cost

 They play “hot potato” with money

-They want to make sure it’s not stuck sitting in their hands …the same way you don’t want any emails from your bosssitting unanswered in your inbox.
+They want to make sure it’s not stuck sitting in their hands …the same way you don’t want any emails from your boss sitting unanswered in your inbox.
 Every second that money sits there, it’s not out generating even more.

 Again, great news:

-you actually want money now
+you want more money now

-& they just want more money later
+but they just want more money later

-They’re happy to give you more money
+They’re happy to give you money now

 if that means you’re thinking non-stop